grantmcdermott/mixtape_learnr-ff/README.md

 where users adapt the code to their own, more computationally intensive research problems.

-To achieve these dual goals, I lean heavily on three core libraries:
+To achieve these dual goals, I lean a few core libraries like [`data.table`](https://rdatatable.gitlab.io/data.table), [`fixest`](https://lrberge.github.io/fixest), and [`ggplot2`](https://ggplot2.tidyverse.org).
-[`data.table`](https://rdatatable.gitlab.io/data.table),
-[`fixest`](https://lrberge.github.io/fixest), and
-[`ggplot2`](https://ggplot2.tidyverse.org).
 While these three libraries get us 90% of the way towards replicating all of the code examples in the book, we occasionally have to grab a specialty library for some particular section (e.g. synthetic control).
-I also use the (new) [`causaldata`](https://github.com/NickCH-K/causaldata) package to pull in the datasets that Scott uses in his book.
+I also use the [`causaldata`](https://github.com/NickCH-K/causaldata) package to pull in the datasets that Scott uses in his book.